 He was one of the first in science and medicine to recognize the HIV/AIDS outbreak as a potential health crisis when the malady came to the world's attention in 1981.
-"When I chose to focus on the AIDS epidemic in the 1980s, many of my colleagues thought I was misguided," says Tony, a physician-scientist trained in immunology and infectious diseases. ”But I felt I was destined to become involved.
+"When I chose to focus on the AIDS epidemic in the 1980s, many of my colleagues thought I was misguided," says Tony.
+"But I felt I was destined to become involved.
 I knew deep down that this disease was to be a public health catastrophe.
 Failure to contain this disease is not an option."

-Focused and driven even as a young boy, Tony graduated from the all-scholarship, Jesuit-run Regis High School in New York City, where his teachers emphasized precision of thought and economy of expression, skills he took to heart that have made him one of the nation’s most trusted spokespersons on infectious diseases.
-He went on to attend the College of the Holy Cross, where his focus on classics, philosophy and pre-med courses started him on his career path.
+Focused and driven even as a young boy, he went on to attend the College of the Holy Cross, where his focus on classics, philosophy and pre-med courses started him on his career path.
 Subsequently, he received his medical degree from Cornell University Medical College.
 He then completed his internship and residency at The New York Hospital-Cornell Medical Center.

-His third guiding principle stems from what originally attracted him to the medical and science professions – a sense of moral responsibility to help others, not just citizens from our own country, but people throughout the world. ”The world is a place that is so interconnected that what happens in another part of the world will impact us," says Tony.
+He is guided through life and his work by a simple yet profound "global citizen" philosophy.
+"The world is a place that is so interconnected that what happens in another part of the world will impact us," says Tony.
 "We have a moral responsibility for humanitarian considerations when other citizens of the world are suffering and dying ... we have the moral responsibility to try to help those who are less fortunate."